moehami/pet-4/posts/squirrel-names.md

 ---
-title: "The Ultimate Guide to Cavapoo Dog Names: 100+ Adorable Ideas and Tips"
+title: "15+ Nutty Squirrel Names: Nutmeg & Acorn"
-date: "2025-01-01"
+date: "2024-11-23"
-excerpt: "Find the perfect name for your Cavapoo!
-This guide offers 100+ adorable name ideas, tips for choosing, and inspiration to help you find the ideal match for your furry friend."
+excerpt: "From playful to mischievous, find the perfect name for your pet squirrel or use these inspiring squirrel names for your creative projects.
+Explore a diverse list of options."
-readTime: "6 mins read"
+readTime: "11 min read"
 ---

 **Squirrel Names: A Comprehensive Guide to Naming Your Squirrel**